surfaceUsed/command-line-parser/README.md

 ### Overview

-I was trying to learn how to use reflection, so i created my own simple Java library for parsing command-line arguments, which automatically maps them to object fields using annotations.
-It allows users to define parameters in their classes and popluale them with command-line inputs.
+ created this Java library as a learning project to explore reflection.
+It provides a simple way to parse command-line arguments and automatically map them to object fields using annotations.
+By defining parameters in a class, users can easily populate them with command-line inputs, making argument handling more intuitive and efficient.

 ---